robert-aleksic/icd/readme.markdown

   * get data from merge, merge correct data into using basicerrors algorithm

 notes:
 - order in language file is important since merging will be based on order when you have consecutive incl/excl or simmilar
 - solve preffered/prefferedlong for pdf
 - translation of background texts / chapter / incl. / excl. / note: / and this chapter includes...
+- what to do with latin?
+- icd-o is added by obsolete join tool into translation file and not used for claml generation